 Since March 2020, the COVID-19 pandemic has significantly impacted the markets for our products as well as our business.
-In response to COVID-19, many hospitals limited elective procedures in response to the onset of the pandemic and then periodically over the last two years when infection rates have increased.
+In response to COVID-19, many hospitals limited elective procedures at the onset of the pandemic and then periodically over the last two years when infection rates have increased.
 Many of our devices are used in elective procedures.
 Additionally, our sales representatives' access to hospitals and surgeons has periodically been restricted by hospitals or local governments.
-More recently, however, in many geographies we have seen restrictions eased, although the prevalence of COVID-19 variants has not always resulted in the re-opening of hospital access.
+More recently, in many geographies we have seen restrictions eased, although the prevalence of COVID-19 variants has not always resulted in the re-opening of hospital access.
 During 2020 and into 2022, these dynamics resulted in, and we expect will continue to result in, variable and unpredictable sales.

-For reasons described above, our results could be materially impacted in the near term.
+As described above, our results could be materially impacted in the near term.
 These financial statements and management's discussion and analysis of financial condition and results of operations should be read in that context.

-Comparison of the three-month period ended March 31, 2022 to the three-month month period ended March 31, 2021:
+Comparison of the three- and six-month periods ended June 30, 2022 to the three- and six-month periods ended June 30, 2021: